Donaldttt/fuzzyy/README.md

 \    },
 \    'inbuffer': {},
 \ }
+" e.g. You can disable preview window for FuzzyFiles and friends with: let g:fuzzyy_window_layout = { 'files': { 'preview': 0 } }
+" or you change the width of the preview window for FuzzyColors with: let g:fuzzyy_window_layout = { 'colors': { 'width': 0.4 } }
+" Note: values set in g:fuzzyy_window_layout are merged with the defaults

 " async step processing configuration, normally you can leave this alone, but...
 " Fuzzyy mimics async processing to fuzzy match in batches, which avoids